 You won’t get swine flu from eating pork

-Influenza A (H1N1) information and how to continue to cook and prepare pork meals safely.
+Influenza information and how to continue to cook and prepare pork meals safely.

-The Centers for Disease Control and Prevention (CDC) has confirmed Michigan’s first case of Influenza A (H1N1) virus (previously referred to as swine flu) for 2016.
+With the confirmed cases of swine influenza (previously referred to as swine flu) in Michigan in 2016 and Ohio in 2017, many people are curious about the virus.
 Pigs can be infected with their own influenza virus that is different from human flu viruses.
 While rare, influenza can spread from pigs to people.
 However, it is important to know that you cannot get Influenza A from eating properly handled and cooked pork or pork products.

-People get Influenza A (H1N1) directly from pigs, Michigan State University Extension recommends reading this article to learn more about people with high-risk factors for contracting Influenza A (H1N1).
+People get Influenza A directly from pigs, Michigan State University Extension recommends reading this article to learn more about people with high-risk factors for contracting Influenza A.